psevestre/openid-fapi/Financial_API_WD_001.md

 ### 8.4 Error responses

 Error responses include the FAPI HTTP error header and an error message.
-Since the HTTP status code and the error message either do not identify the exact error cause and require parsing the message body.
+Since the HTTP status code and the error message either do not identify the exact error cause or require parsing the message body.
 Providing an error header has several advantages:

 1. HTTP headers are accessible without parsing the error message
 2. the content type of the error message can be ignored